Mandipthakur/Mandipthakur/README.md

 - 👋 Hi, I’m @Mandipthakur.
 - 👀 I’m interested in Data Science, Web Development, scripting.....
-- 🌱 My experience are in Python, Latex, Matlab..
+- 🌱 My experience are in Python, HTML,CSS, Latex, Matlab..
-- ✨ Currently, I'm learing HTML5, CSS and Javascript...
+- ✨ Currently, I'm learing Javascript...

 <!---
 Mandipthakur/Mandipthakur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.